 -If the flag is unfolded; it can be folded and then placed in the fire OR the flag can be cut into pieces.
 The stripes are to be cut apart from the canton and then the stripes are cut apart from one another.
 The stripes are placed in the fire first and should be allowed to burn completely.
 Then the canton of the flag is placed into the fire and it will be allowed to burn completely.

 -Some ceremonies are conducted with patriotic music playing while others are performed with a quiet, solemn tone.

-However you decide to perform your flag retirement ceremony, make certain that flag is destroyed in a dignified manner!
+However you decide to perform your retiring the American flag ceremony, make certain that flag is destroyed in a dignified manner!
 Contact us at All Star Flags with any questions or feel free to send you flag into us for proper retirement.

 By Chad Creech, All Star Flags